-The VT secondary winding supplying the check Meters may be used for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden is available for inspection by the Panel or Technical Assurance Agent.
-The additional burden shall not be modified without prior notification to the Panel, and evidence of the value of the modified additional burden shall be available for inspection by the Panel or Technical Assurance Agent.
+Voltage transformer primary windings shall be connected to the circuit being measured for Settlement purposes and a dedicated secondary winding shall be provided for the main and check metering.
+The voltage transformer secondary winding shall be in accordance with BS EN/IEC 61869-3 and with a minimum standard of accuracy to Class 0.5.
+Where a voltage transformer has other secondary windings these may be used for the check metering of that circuit and for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden is available for inspection by either the Panel or the Technical Assurance Agent.

+The additional burden shall not be modified without prior notification to the Panel, and evidence of the value of the modified additional burden shall be available for inspection by either the Panel or the Technical Assurance Agent.